-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 "A lot of kids, if they don't succeed, end up dead or in jail, in spite of everything everybody does for them," she said.

 Arthrell liked that the title of Antwon's poem spoke of hope and defying expectations.

-She knew his voice needed to be heard.
+"I dream of life getting easier / I try my best to make my dream come true"

 She called Licia Lentz, the school district's assistant superintendent, to ask for help getting in touch with Antwon's family.